Sissy Christidou: Morning show, television success and Farmer Wants a Wife (2005-2011)

-On summer of 2005 she signed an contract with one of the biggest Greek television networks MEGA.
-There from September of the same year she was one of the co-hosts of Grigoris Arnaoutoglou on the morning television talk show Beautiful World in the Morning.
-In 2005 she also made an appearance as herself on the huge MEGA comedy hit In the Nick of Time as herself.
+In the summer of 2005, she signed a contract with one of the biggest Greek television networks, MEGA.
+From September of the same year she was one of the co-hosts of Grigoris Arnaoutoglou on the morning television talk show, Beautiful World in the Morning.
+In 2005, she also made an appearance as herself on the hugely popular MEGA comedy hit, In the Nick of Time as herself.
 She continued appearing on the morning show for two more seasons until the summer of 2008.
-In 2008 she also made her acting debut playing on the comedy of Vasilis Myrianthopoulos Just Broke Up portraying Betty.
+In 2008 she also made her acting debut playing in the comedy of Vasilis Myrianthopoulos, I Just Broke Up portraying Betty.

-Right after she signed with ALPHA for the weekend morning talk show In a really good mood as a co-host of Natalia Germanou.
-In 2009 she also started hosting the greek version of the reality show Farmer Wants a Wife, Farmer Wants a Wife Greece which run for two seasons on the prime-time slot of ALPHA.
-On summer of 2011 she concluded her contract with ALPHA and the weekend show after three years.
-Moreover she was cast to be the voice of the Greek version of Smurfette on The Smurfs.
+Right after she signed with ALPHA for the weekend morning talk show, In a really good mood as a co-host of Natalia Germanou.
+In 2009, she also started hosting the Greek version of the reality show Farmer Wants a Wife, Greece which run for two seasons on the prime-time slot of ALPHA.
+In the summer of 2011, she concluded her contract with ALPHA and the weekend show after three years.
+Additionally, she was cast to be the voice of the Greek version of Smurfette on The Smurfs.

-Contrach with ANT1, a pause on tv, fashion industry and YouTube (2011-2018)
+Contract with ANT1, a pause on tv, fashion industry and YouTube (2011-2018)

-In August of 2011 she signed a contract with ANT1 when the producers decided to launch new shows on their morning slots.
-From October 17 she started hosting the morning entertaining talk show Breakfast ANT1 alongside Christos Ferentinos.
-The show concluded on July 6, 2012 when the ANT1 network decided to annul the entertaining slot 10:00am-13:00pm.
-Then Christidou decided to pause her television career for a six years.
+In August 2011 she signed a contract with ANT1 when the producers decided to launch new shows on their morning slots.
+From October 17, she started hosting the morning entertainment talk show, Breakfast ANT1 alongside Christos Ferentinos.
+The show concluded on July 6, 2012, when the ANT1 network decided to stop the entertaining slot 10:00am–13:00pm.
+Then Christidou decided to pause her television career for six years.

-In 2013 she decided to enter the fashion industry, creating and launching her own fashion brand and e-shop sissychristidou.com.
+In 2013, she decided to enter the fashion industry, creating and launching her own fashion brand and e-shop sissychristidou.com.
 The type of it was casual or formal outfits and clothes for woman of every body type.
-In 2017 she decided to create her own YouTube channel, named Sissy Christidou, posting her first video on September 1.
-A few months later the channel gained more than 200,000 subscribers while the content she was usually creating was personal moments, family stories, beauty, nutrition and travelling.
-On June 3, 2018 she and her -then- husband Thodoris Marantinis launched a second YouTube channel, named Visit My Greece, from which they were presenting videos from their couple trips around the country.
-On June 27, 2018 Christidou and Marantinis performed as a duet on 2018 - MAD Video Music Awards on a new version of the song Taste the Feeling.

-The same month was announced that she signed with OPEN, a new greek television network, for coming back on TV on the weekend program of the network.
+In 2017, she decided to create her own YouTube channel, named Sissy Christidou, posting her first video on September 1.
+A few months later, the channel gained more than 200,000 subscribers while the content she was usually creating was personal moments, family stories, beauty, nutrition and travelling.
+On June 3, 2018, she and her -then- husband Thodoris Marantinis launched a second YouTube channel, named Visit My Greece, from which they were presenting videos from their trips as a couple around the country.
+On June 27, 2018, Christidou and Marantinis performed as a duet on, 2018 - MAD Video Music Awards on a new version of the song Taste the Feeling.
+In same month, it was announced that she signed with OPEN, a new Greek television network, to return to the TV on the weekend program of the network.